Scenic Rivers - Frequently Asked Questions

 Trees are blocking the river - Who can clear the trees so I can navigate my boat in the river?

-The typical approach to this problem (trees blocking river boating passage) is that citizens who use the rivers are the ones who work to keep the rivers open for navigation.
-In some cases there are organized groups of citizens that may keep their favorite stretch of a river open so they can navigate the river with their small boats.
+The typical approach to this problem (trees blocking river boating passage) is that citizens who use the rivers for recreation are the ones who work to keep the rivers open for navigation.
+In many places, individuals or organized groups will periodically take their saws to the river to cut and maintain a boater’s pathway through fallen trees.

 Generally, DNR encourages river users to learn to live with fallen trees that are in a river because the tree material is usually a result of natural processes (normal bank erosion or storms) and trees in the river provide habitat for fish and wildlife.

-For those who propose to remove tree material to allow for boat navigation, we suggest leaving most of the tree material in place in the stream channel, and clearing only the minimum amount of material needed to allow passage of small boats, such as jon boats, canoes and kayaks.
+For those who propose to remove tree material to allow for boat navigation, we suggest leaving most of the tree material in place in the stream channel and clearing only the minimum amount of material needed to allow passage of boats typically used on the river.

 If logging or timbering operations have caused tree material, logs or limbs, to enter the river, then the S.C.
-Forestry Commission should be notified (call (803) 896-8800); they will investigate and can persuade the logger and /or landowner to clear the material from the river -- but this applies only to situations were logging, timber harvests, are the source of the problem.
+Forestry Commission should be notified (call (803) 896-8800).
+The S.C.
+Forestry Commission will investigate, determine if logging/timber harvests are the source of the problem, and require removal of the material at the expense of the logger and/or landowner.

 Sunken logs/aquatic timber salvage - Where do I get a permit or license to salvage sunken logs, old timber located on a river bottom?